 The approach in England and Wales is to prohibit letting of a sub-standard building, until improvement works have been carried out to raise the energy performance indicator to at least the minimum energy efficiency level of "E".

-In contrast, there is no "ban" in Scotland on letting commercial buildings with poor energy efficiency.
-Instead, Scotland chose to encourage owners to carry out improvements or improve efficiency through monitoring emissions from a building.
-For residential properties, this may be about to change.
+In contrast, there will be no "ban" in Scotland on letting commercial buildings with poor energy efficiency.
+Instead, Scotland has chosen to encourage owners to carry out improvements, or improve efficiency through monitoring emissions from a building.

 Scotland